 Feeling safe outside of the home promotes trust, school attendance, and physical activity.
 The degree to which young people feel safe getting to and from school is critically important to their ability to stay healthy, exercise, and complete their education.

-In the 2017 Monitoring the Future survey, more black youth (17%) and Hispanic/Latinx youth (14%) felt unsafe walking to or from school compared to white youth (8%).
-This represents a slight increase in feeling unsafe for black youth (up from 15%) and slight decrease for Hispanic youth (down from 16%) from 2014.
+In the 2019 Monitoring the Future survey, more Black youth (15%) and Hispanic/Latinx youth (15%) felt unsafe walking to or from school compared to White youth (10%).
+This represents a decrease in feeling unsafe—for Black youth (down from 17% in 2017) and decrease for Hispanic/Latinx youth (down from 17% in 2017), though an increase for White youth from 8% in 2017 to 10% in 2019.
 Decreases in the percentages of students across all racial/ethnic groups feeling unsafe may represent improvements in access to school, outdoor activities, and other factors that are key to health and well-being.
 This measure may also signal improved community safety and equity.

 U.S. YOUTH WHO REPORT FEELING UNSAFE GOING TO AND FROM SCHOOL, BY RACE/ETHNICITY